Vladimir Vysotsky

+Early life

+Vysotsky was born on 25 January 1938, at the 3rd Meshchanskaya Street (61/2) maternity hospital in Moscow.
+His father was Semyon Vladimirovich (Volfovich) Vysotsky, a Jewish man who came originally from Kiev.
+His mother, Nina Maksimovna Vysotsky (née Seryogina), was Russian, and worked as a German translator.
+The family lived in a communal flat at No. 126, 1st Meshchanskaya Street.

-Vladimir's theatrical inclinations became obvious at an early age, and were supported by his paternal grandmother Dora Bronshteyn, a theater fan.
-The boy used to recite poems, standing on a chair and "flinging hair backwards, like a real poet," often using in his public speeches expressions he could hardly have heard at home.
-Once, at the age of two, when he had tired of the family's guests' poetry requests, he, according to his mother, sat himself under the New-year tree with a frustrated air about him and sighed: "You silly tossers!
-Give a child some respite!"
+Vladimir's theatrical inclinations became obvious at an early age, and were supported by his mother, herself a great fan of theatre.
+Vysotsky later recalled: "I didn't have anyone in my family who was an actor or a director [...] nobody who was in the arts.
+But my mother really loved theatre, and every Saturday—from the very earliest age until I was about thirteen or fourteen—she would take me to the theatre.
+And that probably stuck."
+His paternal grandmother Dora Bronshteyn also supported his interests.
+The boy used to recite poems, standing on a chair and "flinging hair backwards, like a real poet," and often used expressions he could hardly have heard at home.
+Once, at the age of two, when he had tired of the family's guests' poetry requests, he, according to his mother, sat himself under the New Year tree with a frustrated air about him and sighed: "You freeloaders, let the child rest!"
 His sense of humor was extraordinary, but often baffling for people around him.
-A three-year-old could jeer his father in a bathroom with unexpected poetic improvisation ("Now look what's here before us / Our goat's to shave himself!") or appall unwanted guests with some street folk song, promptly steering them away.
-Vysotsky remembered those first three years of his life in the autobiographical Ballad of Childhood (Баллада о детстве, 1975), one of his best-known songs.
+At three years old he would jeer at his father while the latter was in the bathroom, breaking out unexpected poetic improvisation ("Take a look what's happening here! / Our goat's decided to shave!") or appall unwanted guests with street folk songs.
+Vysotsky remembered these earliest years of his life in the autobiographical song "Ballada detstva" ("Ballad of Childhood").

-As World War II broke out, Semyon Vysotsky, a military reserve officer, joined the Soviet army and went to fight the Nazis.
-Nina and Vladimir were evacuated to the village of Vorontsovka, in Orenburg Oblast where the boy had to spend six days a week in a kindergarten and his mother worked for twelve hours a day in a chemical factory.
-In 1943, both returned to their Moscow apartment at 1st Meschanskaya St., 126.
-In September 1945, Vladimir joined the 1st class of the 273rd Moscow Rostokino region School.
+After the outbreak of World War II, Semyon Vysotsky, who had been a reserve officer, was called up for service in the Red Army.
+In March 1941 he was sent to the front.
+Nina and Vladimir were evacuated to the village of Vorontsovka in Orenburg Oblast, where the boy had to spend six days a week at kindergarten while his mother worked twelve hours a day in a chemical factory.
+In 1943, both returned to their flat in Moscow.
+In September 1945, Vladimir entered the first grade at the 273rd Moscow Rostokino District School.